adegtyarev/docker-dante/README.md

     $ docker run --rm adegtyarev/dante sockd -v
     Dante v1.4.2.
 Copyright (c) 1997 - 2014 Inferno Nettverk A/S, Norway

-Should you run a private SOCKS server with simple auth using Docker Compose, create file `.env` with the following content:
+Should you run using Docker Compose a private SOCKS server with simple username/password auth, create file `.env` with the following content:

 * *SOCKD_PORT*: the port to listen to
 * *SOCKD_USER_NAME*: the username to be used by clients